 Strategic Planning for Farm Operations & The Ten Golden Rules of Management

 This informal nuts-and-bolts session with Dr. David Kohl will provide producers with important tools and benchmarks needed for the growth and transition of their farm operations.
 Specifically designed for farm operators who are seeking to expand, downsize, or transition to new management, this session will provide important financial benchmarks and the ten characteristics of successful operations.
 This

-Jason has been a Brock Associates Marketing Consultant since 2005 and currently operates a branch office in Quincy, Ill.
+Jason has been a Brock Associates Marketing Consultant since 2005 and currently operates a branch office in Stinnett, TX.
 As a Senior Marketing Consultant, Jason works with a variety of producers across the country in developing and implementing marketing plans to best manage their price risk—from the undersold to oversold, small to large, and knowledgeable experts to inexperienced beginners.